DmitryErshov/docker-nginx-non-root/README.md

-# docker-nginx-non-root
-Running nginx as a non-root user
+# Running nginx as a non-root user

+## For some reasons
+- internal tcp port: 8000